-Mrs Christine Evans is our SENDCo, she is able to talk through our SEND Policy and will be able to answer any questions you may have.
+We have a senior leadership team who are able to talk through our SEND Policy and will be able to answer any questions you may have.

 School Action and School Action plus have been removed and replaced by a single school-based category called, SEND Support.
 This means schools will now take a graduated response to SEND support, in the form of a four-stage cycle approach.

 If we see a child not making adequate progress they will be placed on our SEND Register at SEND support.
 At this stage, parents are invited to come into school and discuss, with the class teacher and SENDCo, the intervention procedures the school intends to put in place to help the child to make adequate progress.
 These may include:

 Statement of Special Educational Needs & Disabilities and Educational Health Care Plan (EHCP)

 The local authority may decide that the degree of the pupil’s learning difficulty and the nature of the provision necessary to meet the child’s special educational needs is such as to require the authority to determine the child’s special educational provision through an EHCP.

 Special educational needs & disabilities (SEND) statements and learning difficulty assessments (LDAs) are being replaced with education, health and care (EHC) plans, which cover children and young people until the age of 25.
 As of September 2014, new assessments of SEND will follow the new rules, and support will be provided through an EHC plan.